Independent 529 education savings resource. Not affiliated with any 529 plan provider, state program, or financial institution.

 Transfer to Another Family Member

-Change the beneficiary to a sibling, cousin, niece, nephew, spouse, in-law, or even yourself with no tax consequences.
-The list of eligible family members is broad.
-If your first child receives a full scholarship, transfer the 529 to your second child.
-If neither attends college, transfer to a grandchild or use it for your own continuing education.
+Change the beneficiary to a sibling, cousin, niece, nephew, or even yourself.
+No taxes, no penalties.
+If your first child gets a full scholarship, transfer the account to your second child.

 K-12 Private School Tuition